Hercules L. Dousman: Early life and trading activities

 Dousman was born in 1800 on Mackinac Island, Michigan, the son of Michael Dousman, a prominent local fur trader, and his wife.
-His father was highly successful and sent the son back East to be educated in Elizabethtown, New Jersey.
+His father was highly successful and sent the son to the eastern United States to be educated in Elizabethtown, New Jersey.
 For a period he worked as a clerk in a New York City store.

 After Dousman returned to Mackinac Island, he was employed by the American Fur Company, which his father had served as an agent following the War of 1812.
 In 1826, the company sent Dousman to the frontier settlement of Prairie du Chien, Wisconsin, where he worked as an assistant to Joseph Rolette, the company's local agent.

 In Prairie du Chien, Dousman proved his abilities as a trader, quickly rising in the company's ranks.
 By 1834 he had acquired an interest in the company's Western Outfit, and in 1840 he became an equal partner in the business together with Joseph Rolette and Henry Hastings Sibley.